Want to watch the best anime? There's an awful lot to choose from and an awful lot to keep track of.

 Kōsei is a young piano prodigy, but his mother’s death results in a breakdown so profound that he can no longer play.
 Mired in depression, there doesn’t seem to be anything he enjoys.
 One day, his friends manage to drag him to a local violin competition, where he listens to Kaori, a young girl with a captivating personality, who is eventually able to break him out of his rut.
 But Kaori isn’t without her own problems.

-Your Lie in April is a highly emotional story about depression, love and illness.
+Your Lie in April is a story full of emotions, with depression, love and illness all on the table.
 Rather than Kaori being a manic pixie dream girl that exists for Kōsei’s benefit, though, their relationship is characterized by its give and take dynamic.
 It’s a story about living life to its fullest, and trying to let go of regrets, without making light of how truly difficult things can get.

 JoJo’s Bizarre Adventure